Note

 The spatial Fourier basis determined in this way can be used for the spatial Fourier analysis of data recorded with the considered sensor setup.

 For the reverse transformation, the discrete data are synthesized using the linear combination of the SPHARA coefficients and the corresponding SPHARA basis functions.
-More detailed information can be found in the section Analysis and synthesis and in [GEF+15].
+More detailed information can be found in the section SPHARA as a signal processing framework and in [Graichen et al., 2015].

 At the beginning we import three modules of the SpharaPy package as well as several other packages and single functions of packages.